- 30.3 MP Mirrorless Camera

 The EOS R has drawn criticism for only having one SD/SDHC/SDXC memory card slot.

-However, the EOS RP also has UHS-II compatibility, so even while it can’t use the new, ultra-fast XQD/CFexpress cards launched by other manufacturers, it should still be quick.
+However, the EOS RP also has UHS-II compatibility; like me, suppose while it can’t use the new, ultra-fast XQD/CFexpress cards launched by other men, it should still be quick.

 Both cameras appear stale because neither supports the most recent CFexpress card format.